NCIOCPL/ebms-drupal7/README.md

 ## Developer Setup

 To create a local development environment for this project, perform the following steps.
-You will need a recent PHP (8.1 is recommended) and composer 2.x.
+You will need a recent PHP (8.1 is recommended), composer 2.x, and Docker.

 1. Clone the repository.
 2. Change current directory to the cloned repository.